HeavyMedl/heavymedl.github.io/src/pages/cv.md

 Issaquah, WA | July 2014 - July 2016

 As my time at Costco progressed, I took on more substantial leadership roles, with a notable project being our responsive design initiative.
 Collaborating with business analysts, UX designers, stakeholders, QA, and both on-site and off-site consultants, my team and I successfully delivered a contemporary, responsive website.
-We employed then-state-of-the-art build tools such as Webpack, utilized SCSS for styling, and implemented Mocha for testing.
+We employed then-modern build tools such as Webpack, utilized SCSS for styling, and implemented Mocha for testing.
 Through the application of industry-standard tools and patterns, we transformed the chaotic landscape of spaghetti/cowboy code into a well-ordered and efficient system.

 ### Software Engineer I | Full-stack @ Costco eCommerce